 We are often humbled by the enormous generosity of Landmarkers, and this is certainly true of Anthony Calvert.
 He had been a customer and supporter for many years, even expressing his intention to leave a gift to Landmark in his will.
-Only recently did we learn that Anthony had left his family home, a cottage in the Cotswolds, to Landmark.
+Only after his death did we learn that Anthony had left his family home, a cottage in the Cotswolds, to Landmark.
 This generous gift came without restriction and after much careful consideration our Trustees decided – with his Executors’ approval - to sell the building and use the proceeds to further our work.
-Once the sale is completed, we will share how Anthony’s legacy will make a difference.
 His great generosity will be long remembered and cherished.

 The honey-coloured stone cottage, nestled on a Cotswold hillside near Andoversford, was the Calvert family home for more than 50 years.
 It has always been a magical place, including for the wider family, spanning three generations.
 Each have their own special memories, of happy holidays spent exploring the woods and countryside that surround it.

 The family moved here in the late 1960s, when Terry had completed his three-year work posting in Australia.
 It was after Terry passed away in 1988, that his wife Edna, and son Anthony discovered the Landmark Trust.
 Both were particularly keen on the landscape and properties in Scotland.